picturelink/dvla-mot-check-js/README.md

 <a name="MotClient+Timeout"></a>

 ### motClient.Timeout
-Defaults to 15 seconds.fter which a request times out.
+The number of seconds after which a request times out.
+Defaults to 15 seconds.

 **Kind**: instance property of [<code>MotClient</code>](#MotClient)
 <a name="MotClient+Lookup"></a>